5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • No SD card reader slots

-The processor of this laptop model we choose is a 12th Gen Intel Core i7 processor (you can downgrade it but we think this is the best processor to process large Excel files on the laptop).
+The processor of this laptop model we chose is a Snapdragon X Elite processor (you can downgrade it, but we think this is the best processor to process large Excel files on the laptop).
 It shouldn’t lose out to many other processors in terms of performance.
-As for the RAM, it is 32GB to make you have adequate memory space to work on your large Excel files.
+As for the RAM, it is 32GB to give you adequate memory space to work on your large Excel files.

 Key Features